 “Exposure to the pollutants produced from gas appliances can be detrimental to human health; thus, one significant benefit of replacing natural gas … appliances with electric appliances would be the elimination of indoor air pollution that comes from burning gas indoors.”

-The report notes that gas-powered appliances emit several air pollutants, including:
+The report notes that natural gas-powered appliances emit several air pollutants, including:

 - Carbon monoxide